MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expmousewheelparameters_pagetranslation.md

 > [!CAUTION]
 > This API is in development and considered experimental in the WinUI version selected.
 It might be altered or unavailable in other versions.

+For more details on this API, please see the the UWP WinRT [PageTranslation](/uwp/api/windows.ui.input.mousewheelparameters.pagetranslation) topic.

 ## -property-value

 ## -remarks